seqan/raptor/doc/tutorial/02_layout/index.md

 The figure above shows the storage of the user bins in the technical bins.
 The resulting tree represents the layout.
 The first step is to estimate the number of (representative) k-mers per user bin by computing [HyperLogLog (HLL) sketches](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) of the input data.
 These HLL sketches are stored in a directory and will be used in computing an HIBF layout.
+We will go into more detail later
+\ref HLL.
 The HIBF layout tries to minimize the disk space consumption of the resulting index.
-The space is estimated using a k-mer count per user bin which represents the potential denisity in a technical bin in an interleaved Bloom filter.
+The space is estimated using a k-mer count per user bin which represents the potential denisity in a technical bin in an Interleaved Bloom filter.

 Using all default values a first call will look like: